Linaro/website/_posts/current/blog/2022-03-08-supporting-multiple-devices-with-the-same-aosp-images.md

 ---
 layout: post
 title: Supporting Multiple Devices with the same AOSP Images
-description: In this blog we discuss the benefits of having a framework for a shared vendor image which supports multiple devices.
+description: In this blog Amit Pundir and John Stultz discuss the benefits of having a framework for a shared vendor image which supports multiple devices.
 date: 2022-03-08 09:23:59 +00:00
 image: /assets/images/content/technology-3389917_1920-1-.jpg
 tags: